Photograph: Ine Gundersveen

-A book of long short stories.
+A book of long short stories about a Russian drinking in London's Soho.

 An eccentric lord gets mixed up with a no less eccentric group of Russian dissidents.